Eiphie/mean-web-stack-project/README.md

 With the MEAN stack, you can use JavaScript consistently across the entire application: on the client side, server side, and for database interactions.

 ## Project SetUp
+Launch an ubuntu EC2 instane on AWS and follow the steps below:
 - Update and upgrade ubuntu
 ```
 sudo apt update